 The store is less than a mile from your home.
-If you were determined to use the least expensive, most efficient method of transport, you would go by foot.
+If you were determined to use the least expensive, most efficient method of transport, you would go on foot.

 So, what do you do?
-You crank up your car, a contraption that weighs 2.2 tons and requires the extraction and refinement of a fossil fuel in order to operate.
-Using an automobile is actually one of the least efficient, most expensive ways to travel a short distance, yet you do it anyway.
+You crank up your car, a contraption that weighs 2.2 tons and requires the extraction and refinement of fossil fuel to operate.
+Using an automobile is one of the least efficient, most expensive ways to travel a short distance, yet you do it anyway.

 Many of us do it anyway.
 Why?